Fisher (animal)

-The fisher (Pekania pennanti) is a small carnivorous mammal native to North America, a forest-dwelling creature whose range covers much of the boreal forest in Canada to the northern United States.
-It is a member of the mustelid family (commonly referred to as the weasel family), and is in the monospecific genus Pekania.
-It is sometimes misleadingly referred to as a fisher cat, even though it is not a cat.
+The fisher (Pekania pennanti) is a carnivorous mammal native to North America, a forest-dwelling creature whose range covers much of the boreal forest in Canada to the northern United States.
+It is a member of the mustelid family, and is the only living member of the genus Pekania.
+It is sometimes referred to as a fisher cat, although it is not a cat.